 Wearing many hats, IT managers use many methods and tools that can help them perform their daily tasks and move at the pace of the company’s activities.
-The real art behind each of their skills is being able to read the complex organizational structure with which they operate while using their know-how for both task optimization and time management.
-Here are some of the skills that support the IT manager’s efficiency:
+The real art behind each of their skills is reading the complex organizational structure with which they operate while using their know-how for task optimization and time management.

 The IT manager: A true conductor

 The IT manager acts as a conductor: They are responsible for coordinating the interaction between different departments that relate to their own.
 A solid understanding and good relations between professionals that surround them are required to get an overall view of the current issues and challenges they encounter on a daily basis.
 The analogy made with the conductor is of the essence here.
 Indeed, the IT manager’s job is to bring consistency among their collaborators and direct actions according to the company’s strategic vision, just like a conductor who is responsible for bringing consistency between musicians and guiding the performance of musical works based on the chosen repertoire.
 This holistic understanding is thus a prerequisite for saving time and making the right moves to achieve their goals.